 It's the hot chocolate season!
 I'm not a winter girl, and it's the best way to spend the cold winter months.
 I've been making homemade oat milk hot chocolate (with some whipped cream, of course), and let me tell you! and this dairy-free milk has been a game-changer.
 You'll love this rich, delicious hot cocoa recipe for one!

-I also grew up using a powder in an enveloped, a certain boxed mix with a milkmaid on the front!
+I also grew up using a powder in an envelope, a certain boxed mix with a milkmaid on the front!
 I didn't know how easy it was to make it from scratch!
 After learning about oat milk, I thought, "why not use that instead?"
 The resulting dairy-free hot chocolate is a rich, creamy winter treat made with simple ingredients.

 So, are you ready for a warm hot chocolate that's creamy, dairy-free, and comes together in just a few minutes?
 Grab your cocoa beans, and let's do this!

 Why you'll love chocolate and oat milk hot!

 This cup of vegan oat milk hot chocolate is the perfect warm beverage for a cold day.
 Oat milk is easier to digest and is a sustainable swap you can whip up at home.
 Also, oat milk is a great option if you're vegan or have lactose intolerance.

 This recipe has just three ingredients: milk, chocolate, and a little sugar.
 Add cinnamon or nutmeg for extra flavor if you want to get fancy.

 This dairy-free milk has become more popular on the market, and I can see why.
 Other vegan-friendly kinds of milk to try include almond milk, soy milk, and cashew milk.